 Prague to Berlin: Berlin is probably the German city with the best connections to Prague and the Czech Republic as a whole.
-There are multiple train connections between these two cities are some are legs of longer routes like Hamburg – Prague or Budapest- Berlin.
+There are multiple train connections between these two cities.
+Some of themare some are legs of longer routes like Hamburg – Prague or Budapest- Berlin.
 There are both trains running during day time with 2nd and 1st class passenger cars and also EuroNight trains equipped with sleeping cars.

 Prague to Dresden: Virtually all trains that travel between Prague and Berlin stop at Dresden Hbf.
 It is a very convenient and short train trip, running at various times everyday.
 The cheapest tickets can be both online for as low as 19 €.

 Prague to Munich: There are a few direct trains traveling daily between Prague and Munich (München), on a trip that takes roughly 6 hours.
-On this specific route you may prefer going by bus, as it can be much cheaper, and faster.
+On this specific route there are also bus routes, as it can be much cheaper, and faster.

 You can buy train tickets from and to Prague on the Voyages SNCF website.